nxp-mcuxpresso/mcuxsdk-examples/_boards/frdmimx95/driver_examples/lpspi/polling_b2b_transfer/master/example_board_readme.md

  21 22 23 24 25 26 27 28 29 2A 2B 2C 2D 2E 2F 30
  31 32 33 34 35 36 37 38 39 3A 3B 3C 3D 3E 3F 40

- Input any char to run again
+ Press any key to run again
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~